 True anonymization, compliant to G29 criteria, is a much more demanding data science objective.

-Retency was granted a positive assessment of its core anonymization process as compliant to all three G29 criteria, in the context of collecting and processing personal geo-localizing identifiers without individual consent.
+Retency was granted by the French Privacy Regulator a positive assessment of its core anonymization process, as compliant to all three G29 criteria, in the context of collecting and processing personal geo-localizing identifiers without individual consent.
 It is the same core technology that is used within Retency Privacy Engine.

 A summary table is provided below.
 It contains: